 What’s Hard About This Approach

 This new approach is worth the effort but it isn’t all upside!
 It’s hard to give concrete specifics at the right interval before the employee needs to put them into action while providing enough context.
-It’s also hard to avoid carrying resentment or bad feeling about the employee during the interim because you haven’t unloaded your criticism.
+Plus, it’s hard to avoid carrying resentment or bad feeling about the employee during the interim because you haven’t unloaded your criticism.

 And this approach is not perfect for all circumstances.
 Sometimes you need an employee to make a change immediately because they did something so wrong that its negative affects must be addressed promptly.
 Perhaps the interval between their unskillful performance and the next time they’ll be performing in the same function is too long.
 Or maybe you won’t be around to address the necessary improvements at the optimal time.

 But I’d like you to try this approach when you can find an opportunity.
-By focusing on building positive impact in an upcoming situation rather than reviewing negative performance in the past, the employee may be more likely to hear you and apply the change.
+When you focus on building positive impact in an upcoming situation rather than reviewing negative performance in the past, the employee may be more likely to hear you and apply the change.
 And please let me know how it goes!

 Onward and upward,